Coronavirus (COVID-19): book your vaccination appointment

 If you don't have a Nova Scotia Health Card you need to book your appointment by calling the toll-free line.

 If you need service in a language other than English, you can ask for an interpreter when you book your appointment by phone (over 125 different languages are available).
-If your appointment is at a community vaccination clinic, pharmacy vaccination clinic or drive-thru vaccination clinic, you have immediate access at the clinic to a phone-based interpreter in more than 240 languages.
+If your appointment is at a community vaccination clinic or pharmacy vaccination clinic, you have immediate access at the clinic to a phone-based interpreter in more than 240 languages.

 People who are not able to leave their homes to get the vaccine can request an in-home appointment by calling 211.